anamalihassan/RxSwiftViper/README.md

   ## Logic

--Stations and Bus Schedule implement VIPER pattern in swift with each folder defining: view, presenter, and interactor.
+- Stations and Bus Schedule implement VIPER pattern in swift with each folder defining: view, presenter, and interactor.
--Bus Stations are hardcoded but are implemented in a way that API service can be used.
+- Bus Stations are hardcoded but are implemented in a way that API service can be used.
--Bus Schedule fetches data for given Bus Station and groups them into departure and arrival array models based on date.
+- Bus Schedule fetches data for given Bus Station and groups them into departure and arrival array models based on date.
 When direction button is tapped, deparature and arrivals are switched.
 Pull to referesh will fetch and update data again.

   ## Testing